vendia/blog/pages/industry-supply-chain-visibility.md

           Improve the accuracy, transparency, and efficiency of compliance processes while reducing risk.
 Vendia Share's distributed ledger offers a secure, auditable record of transactions and activities to help ensure compliance with policies and regulations.
         wrapTheColumnInACard: false
     intro:
-      title: Better business partner management
+      title: How does the SaaS platform work?
-      text: How does Vendia Share's data ecosystem and platform work?
+      text: ""
   - type: Hero
     title: Let us help you improve supply chain resiliency
     text: Solve your supply chain challenges efficiently and cost-effectively with